Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-tab-bar-circle-middle-button.md

 ![Ionic 5 tabs](https://cdn.hashnode.com/res/hashnode/image/upload/v1621167568524/TM72TjTOj.png)

 You might think, cool, but we are missing that bottom one!
-And you're right, so what we'll do is add a FAB button for that.
+And you're right, so we'll add a FAB button for that.

 It will take place outside of our tabs and look like this.